wuzhengy/TAU/README.md

       * Wiring Transaction
       * Identity annoucement
    * Off-chain Peek Messages - (public key + chainID + `#`)
+      * Messages are coded as key(mutable item key) to value(crypto-graphic addressed message)
+        - key: includes sender(public key), target hub(community or chainID)
+        - value: includes recevier(public key), signed and encrypted messages depends on application
-      * Peers can put peek messages without garantee delivery to very member
+      * Peers can put peek messages to other peers
-      * Special messages
+      * Type of messages
         - transaction pool update
-        - invitation
+        - invitation for chatting
-        - secure p2p message rounting
+        - secure p2p message
    * Decentralized blacklist - easy to blacklist an address from client
 - Dashboard:  Data * Kb/s
   - Wifi only: on/off, default is ON.
     - if "Wifi only" turn to Off, ask for how long: 30 minutes(default) / 1 hour / 3 hours
-  - Internal config:
-    - Charging ON: wake lock ON.
-    - Charging OFF: wake lock OFF. random wake up between 1..WakeUpTime
-    - Internet OFF: wake lock OFF. random wake up between 1..WakeUpTime
 - Chains prebuilt: TAUcoin chain: provides place to publish news and ads.
 App will read TAUcoin chain for app operation config such as bootstrap DHT node.
 - Find engine: app internal search for name and content
 - TAU dev might provide centralized DHT search engine: centralized engine to find new community and links.